-Hoag is proud to offer a 6 month evidence-based approach to the integration of a new graduate nurse from the academic setting into the acute care hospital setting.
-Hoag has a Resident Program which is a proven pathway to assist new graduate registered nurses to successfully transition into clinical practice.
+Hoag is proud to offer a year-long evidence-based approach to the integration of a new graduate nurse from the academic setting into the acute care hospital setting.
+Hoag has a New Graduate Nurse Residency Program which is a proven pathway to assist new graduate registered nurses to successfully transition into clinical practice.
 As a Magnet facility, Hoag strongly encourages BSN graduates to apply, however, we do support our local 2 year programs and hire non-BSN graduates who are required to complete a BSN program within a 3-year period.

 Some of the goals for the Nurse Residency Program are: